gitansalaza/devops/git_and_github/repository/create_a_new_repository_in_git.md

-# How to create a new local repository in Git
+# How to create a new repository in Git

 ## 1. Create the repository
 - Open a new terminal in your local machine.